- Gemini Home

 Change page style:

-- Ability to communicate: with observer (by phone, skype to a single observer account, or Polycom from a defined remote ops centre)
+- Ability to communicate: with observer (by phone, Skype to a single observer account, or Polycom from a defined remote ops center).

 Eavesdropping IS NOT:

-- Ability to see the summit OT (because of confidentiality of other programmes)
+- Ability to see the summit OT (because of confidentiality of other programs).

 - Allowed to result in additional staff hours at the observatory.
 In practice this means that it will not be used in classical runs unless the classical programme has already sent the PI or a Co-I to the summit.